Medical Marijuana For Pain

 - Atleast 1 in 5 adults in the U.S. experience chronic pain.

 - Chronic pain is the number 1 cause of disability.

 - 84% of patients with high-impact chronic pain are unable to work outside of the home.

 The medical marijuana program is designed to relieve patients with little to no side effect.
-It is a natural alternative to opioids that will give you back the life you deserve.
+Paired with pain relief massage, it is a natural alternative to opioids that will give you back the life you deserve.

 Medical marijuana with the correct levels of THC and CBD can help to relieve all types of pain from multiple underlying causes.
 As the endocannibinoid system resets to balance your body, you can set yourself free from the debilitating pain that has overridden your life.

 How do I get my medical marijuana card for pain?